-SENIOR SYSTEMS ADMINISTRATOR - IT-Online
+Senior Systems Administrator - IT-Online

 – Undertake capacity planning in order to meet business requirements.

-- Manages the day-to-day operations of the FIC’s hosting environment by monitoring system performance, configuration, maintenance procedures and escalations.
+– Manages the day-to-day operations of the Company’s hosting environment by monitoring system performance, configuration, maintenance procedures andescalations.

 – Reduce server infrastructure related risk and improve availability.